zayankcodes/NeuralNetworkHestonModel/README.md

 The HestonNeuralNetwork file contains the implentation and training of the neural network that approximates the Heston analytical function

-The HestonNNCalibration file then finds the Heston parameters through calibration of this neural network with the MFST option data.
-Differential evolution is chosen as the method of calibration.
+The HestonNNCalibration file then finds the Heston parameters through calibration of this neural network with the MFST option data, utilizing Differential Evolution.